raspberrypi/style-guide/style-guide.md

 *   nano - linux text editor.
 Note lower case.
 Full name: 'GNU nano'
 *   NeoPixels - Adafruit trademark
 *   net – do not capitalise if referring to the internet.
-Use *internet* for preference, unless space is tight.
+Use *internet* for preference, unless space is tight
 *   newline – the control character
 *   news feed
 *   newsreader – both job title and RSS feed
 *   Ni-MH – a kind of battery.
 Note capitalisation differs on expansion; cf. *nickel-metal hydride.*
 *   NIC – network interface card
 *   nickel-metal hydride – see *Ni-MH*
-*   Ninja - upper case when used in the context of CoderDojo, but frankly I'd be happy never to have to use it again.
+*   Ninja - upper case when used in the context of CoderDojo, but frankly I'd be happy never to have to use it again
 *   no-no
 *   No. 1 – see *number one*
 *   no one - do not hyphenate